idamariasofie/mildew-detection/README.md

 2. User Story: As a developer, I can validate the model's performance using appropriate metrics to ensure it meets the client's performance goal.
 - Task: Evaluate the trained model's performance using metrics such as accuracy, precision, recall, and F1-score, ensuring it meets the minimum accuracy requirement.

-Dashboard Planning, Designing, Development, and Deployment
+Dashboard Planning, Designing, and Development:

 1. User Story: As a developer, I can plan and design an intuitive dashboard interface for users to explore project findings and make live predictions.
-- Task: Design the layout and navigation of the dashboard, incorporating features such as a project summary page, study findings page, live prediction interface, and technical performance page.
+- Task: Design the dashboard layout and navigation, including features like project summary, study findings, live prediction, and technical performance pages.
+2. User Story: As a developer, I can develop the dashboard to ensure accessibility and usability.
+- Task: Develop the dashboard using Streamlit, focusing on creating an intuitive user interface and incorporating all required features.

+Dashboard Deployment and Release

-2. User Story: As a developer, I can develop and deploy the dashboard to a web hosting platform, ensuring accessibility and usability.
+1. User Story: As a developer, I can deploy the dashboard to a web hosting platform, ensuring accessibility and usability for users.
-- Task: Develop the dashboard using suitable frameworks (e.g., Streamlit) and deploy it to a web hosting service (e.g., Heroku) for user access.
+- Task: Deploy the developed dashboard to a web hosting service (e.g., Heroku) for user access.

 ## ML Business Case